The Overdrive Effects Pedal was designed by Eddie Serratos for Bantam Tools.

-If you haven't already, start out by connecting your computer to the milling machine with a USB cable, turning the milling machine on, and opening Bantam Tools Desktop Milling Machine Software.
+If you haven't already, connect your computer to the milling machine with a USB cable, turn the milling machine on, and opening the Bantam Tools Desktop Milling Machine Software.

 Install the 1/32” flat end mill into the milling machine, then click on the Tool “Change” button.
-If you haven't done this before, you can read more about the process in our Inserting and Locating a Tool guide.
+If you've never done this before, read more about the process in our Inserting and Locating a Tool guide.

-In the the software menu that’s located at the top of the screen select Machine → Rapid to loading.
+In the software menu that’s located at the top of the screen, select Machine → Rapid to loading.
 The spoilboard should now be toward the front of the machine and ready for material loading.

-Measure the thickness of your double-sided tape in millimeters using your digital caliper and enter the number into the Material Placement (Z) field.
+Measure the thickness of your double-sided tape in millimeters using your digital caliper, and enter that number into the Material Placement (Z) field.

-Apply the tape to the back of a single-sided circuit board blank.
-Make sure the tape does not overlap, otherwise your z-axis will be slightly higher than intended.
+Apply the tape to the back of a single-sided PCB blank.
+Make sure the tape doesn't overlap, otherwise your z-axis will be slightly higher than intended.
 Be sure to cover as much of the back of the material as possible.
 Then place the PCB blank at the bottom-right edge of the spoilboard.

 Step 2: Look at the software preview and mill the board.

-If you see any warnings or red on the board it means that the end mill you’ve selected to cut the board is too large to mill those areas.
-This is usually because your components or traces are too close together relative to the size of your cutting tol.
-To fix this, you will need to either select a smaller cutting tool, or open the .brd file in EAGLE and edit the layout to create sufficient space for the end mill to fit.
+When looking at the preview, if you see any warnings or red on the board, it means that the end mill you’ve selected to cut the board is too large to mill those areas.
+This is usually because your components or traces are too close together relative to the size of your cutting tool.
+To fix this, you'll need to either select a smaller cutting tool, or open the .brd file in EAGLE and edit the layout to create sufficient space for the end mill to fit.

 After the milling machine finishes cutting the board, use a scraper to remove the PCB from the spoilboard.
-Here is what your board will look like.
+Here's what your board should look like.